Omaha Uninsured Motorist Claim Lawyers

 - $25,000 for property damage

-If you have been injured in an accident with an uninsured motorist, contact Bottlinger Law L.L.C.
-We handle all types of car accidents, including uninsured motorist claims.
+If you have been injured in an accident with an uninsured or underinsured motorist, contact Bottlinger Law L.L.C. by calling (402) 505-8234.
+We handle all types of car collisions, including uninsured/underinsured motorist claims.
 There are often options available to recover compensation for your injuries and other damages.

 Civil Lawsuit Against the At-Fault Driver

 If an uninsured motorist caused your injuries, you have the option under the law to file a civil lawsuit to recover damages from the at-fault driver’s assets.
 The problem with this approach is that drivers who neglect to carry liability insurance as required by law often have no recoverable assets with which to reimburse the injured party.

 Even the most basic health insurance coverage will have an out-of-pocket limit that can come into play for a serious vehicle collision.
 When you go to the ER or see your physician regarding a car accident injury, you will want to have them charge your health insurance policy first before involving any auto insurance coverage policies.
 This is because health insurance policies often have more discounts on treatment, meaning your bills will be relatively lower.
 You will want to keep all bills, invoices, and receipts to include in your list of damages when it comes time to file a claim against your UM policy, as well as any Med Pay policy you may have.

 If you have medical payments coverage on your auto insurance policy, this may be another option for pursuing compensation after a traffic crash caused by an uninsured motorist.
 This coverage may apply to any medical expenses resulting from an automobile wreck, no matter who was at fault.
 While Med Pay often doesn’t have the same levels of compensation as a liability policy, it is still a useful tool to cover some of your medical expenses during the claims process.